DenisMaley/contract_manager_api/README.md

 $ npm start
 ```

-Then after it's up you can use the endpoints:
+Then after it's up you can view the [Swagger docs][swagger] where you can try out the endpoints.

+Or use curl directly:

 List:
 ```shell script